Advertiser disclosure

 Although not required, the Academy also recommends students take at least two years of foreign language studies, one year of U.S. history and one year of European or world history, and introductory computer and typing courses.
 Learn more about the USNA’s academic advice on their site

 For the official application, you’ll have to submit either SAT or ACT scores.* PSAT scores are only sufficient for the preliminary application.
-To give you a sense of what to aim for, half of admitted applicants scored between 1230 and 1450 on the SAT or between 28 and 33 on the ACT.
+To give you a sense of what to aim for, check out the most recent class profile.
+The average range of scores will vary by class.
 Earning a score within or above this range can go a long way in boosting your application.

 Take both exams beginning in December of your junior year.
 This way, you’ll have plenty of time to retake them if needed.

-*Students applying for admission to the Class of 2026 will do so under a test-optional policy.
+*Students applying for admission to the Class of 2028 will do so under a test-flexible policy.

 The Academy also requires multiple letters of recommendation, typically from teachers and athletic coaches.
 These letters provide insight into your character, so you should ask someone who can speak to your strengths.
 For this part of the application, it helps to have strong relationships with several of your teachers, coaches, or mentors.
 Be sure to ask for your recommendations ahead of time so that nobody feels rushed to write their letter.